BGS logoMineralsUK logo

 Please contact Clara Willett for further information.

 Whilst every effort has been made to ensure that the information included in the Building Stones Database for England is correct, individuals or organisations should independently verify information before acting on it.
-The British Geological Survey, UK Research and Innovation and those who provided data for the project cannot be held responsible for any errors or omissions, or for the use of, or results obtained from the use of, this information.
+The British Geological Survey, UK Research & Innovation and those who provided data for the project cannot be held responsible for any errors or omissions, or for the use of, or results obtained from the use of, this information.

 More information

-Lock-up, Liverpool, © Mark Fletcher
+Lock-up, Liverpool. (c) Mark Fletcher